ysbaddaden/gc/README.md

   The recycling phase requires all fibers to be pending.

-5. Precise Collector:
+4. Precise Collector:
     1. precise marking of identified objects;
-  2. precise iteration of stacks (using LLVM GC intrisincs & stack maps).
+    2. precise iteration of stacks (using LLVM GC intrinsics & stack maps).

-6. Defragmentation (IMMIX, requires precise collector).
+5. Defragmentation (IMMIX, requires precise collector).

 ## Credits

-Some implementation details are loosely based on ImmixGC from the scala-native project —mostly how the heap as well as blocks and lines metadata are handled.
+Some implementation details are based on ImmixGC from the scala-native project; for example how the heap, blocks and lines metadata are handled.